Are strawberries acidic or alkaline? Let’s take a closer look…

 All foods and beverages have a pH measurement, which measures the acidity of foods.
 Interestingly, food pH and beverage pH may change once they are digested by your body.
 For example, orange juice has an acidic pH outside of the body, with a pH range of about 3-4.
 But, once orange juice is metabolized, it will leave alkaline residues in your body.
 Therefore, the effect of food pH inside your body may be very different than the pH of the food itself.

-The pH of lemon juice on the other hand, ranges from 2.00 to 2.6, making it very acidic and not at all ideal for people who have problems with acid reflux/heart burn.
-But if you happen to have this problem, there are many different fruits you will be able to eat, including strawberries.
+The pH of lemon juice for example, ranges from 2.00 to 2.6, making it very acidic, but because it also contains a lot of potassium it’s actually alkalizing in the body and can be used in combination with water as a remedy for people who have problems with acid reflux/heart burn.
+So if you happen to have this problem, there are many different fruits you will still be able to eat, including strawberries.

 In general, you should aim for 75-80 percent alkaline forming foods and 20-25 percent acid forming foods.

 So, are strawberries Acidic?
 No, they are not!

 Then, are strawberries Alkaline?
 Yes, they are moderately alkaline!